mrdijk/EnergyEfficient_FL/fabric/k8s/cluster-setup/README.md

 Note: this guide used WSL for the underlying testing and validation.

 Below are some additional things that might be helpful.
 Most documentation is made inside the files itself, such as the scripts to configure the kubernetes cluster.

+Currently, we use Kubeadm for the cluster setup, however, before we tried kubespray, which is present in the archive folder with an explanation of why we switched.

 ## SSH
 You can configure SSH to access the VMs by following the steps in the k8s-setup.ipynb notebook file.